A. The importance of repentance.

 iii.
 This picture of a hen and her brood tells us something about what Jesus wanted to do for these who rejected Him.

-Š He wanted to them to know His love.
+· He wanted them to know His love.

 iv.
 G. Campbell Morgan called this a display of “the Mother heart of God.”